2023 Quarter Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The obverse of all 2023 American Women Quarters features a right-facing portrait of George Washington originally designed and sculpted by Laura Gardin Fraser in 1931 as her entry for the 1932 Washington Quarter competition.

-Though recommended by the U.S. Commission of Fine Arts, Treasury Secretary Andrew Mellon ultimately selected John Flanagan’s familiar left-facing design instead.
+Though recommended by the U.S. Commission of Fine Arts, Treasury Secretary Andrew Mellon ultimately selected John Flanagan’s familiar left-facing design instead—a decision that kept Fraser’s portrait out of circulation for nine decades.

 The word “LIBERTY” wraps clockwise around the rim above Washington’s head, while the motto “IN GOD WE TRUST” is divided into three lines to the left of his portrait.

-The date “2023” and mint mark (P, D, or S) appear below Washington’s chin in descending order, with Fraser’s initials “LGF” inscribed in the truncation of Washington’s neck on the left side.
+The date “2023” and mint mark (P for Philadelphia, D for Denver, or S for San Francisco) appear below Washington’s chin, with Fraser’s initials “LGF” inscribed in the truncation of Washington’s neck.

 The Reverse Of The 2023 Quarter